leytilera/addonscript-spec/docs/schema/conditions.md

 ### require

-This is an array of addons, which are required for this relation or file and must be present.
+This is an array of addon IDs, which are required for this relation or file and must be present.

 ### companion

-This is an array of file IDs which go together with this relation/file.
+This is an array of addon IDs which go together with this relation/file.
 This field is fairly complex.

 The `companion` field is used to represent a relation between an optional file/relation, and an optional relation.